 (4) that the label affixed to the unit, or the leaflet or brochure that accompanies the package, contains adequate information as to the precautions to be observed in handling and storing the radioactive material.
 In the case of a mock iodine-125 reference or calibration source, the information accompanying the source shall also contain directions to the licensee regarding the waste disposal requirements of §289.202(ff) of this title.

 (q) Specific licenses for the manufacture and commercial distribution of ice detection devices.
-In addition to the requirements of subsection (e) of this section, a specific license to manufacture and commercially distribute ice detection devices to persons generally licensed in accordance with §289.251(f)(4)(E) of this title will be issued if the agency approves the information submitted by the applicant.
+In addition to the requirements of subsection (e) of this section, a specific license to manufacture and commercially distribute ice detection devices to persons generally licensed in accordance with §289.251(f)(4)(E) of this title will be issued if the department approves the information submitted by the applicant.
 This information shall satisfy the requirements of Title 10, CFR, §§32.61 and 32.62.

-(r) Specific licenses for the manufacture, preparation, or transfer for commercial distribution of radioactive drugs containing radioactive materials for medical use.
-(1) In addition to the requirements in subsection (e) of this section, a specific license to manufacture, prepare, or transfer for commercial distribution, radioactive drugs containing radioactive material for use by persons authorized in accordance with §289.256 of this title will be issued if the agency approves the following information submitted by the applicant:
+(r) Specific licenses for the manufacture, preparation, or transfer for commercial distribution of radioactive drugs containing radioactive materials for medical use under §289.256 of this title.
+(1) In addition to the requirements in subsection (e) of this section, a specific license to manufacture, prepare, or transfer for commercial distribution, radioactive drugs containing radioactive material for use by persons authorized in accordance with §289.256 of this title will be issued if the department approves the following information submitted by the applicant:

 (A) evidence that the applicant is at least one of the following:

-(i) registered with the United States Food and Drug Administration (FDA) as the owner or operator of a drug establishment that engages in the manufacture, preparation, propagation, compounding, or processing of a drug in accordance with Title 21, CFR, §207.20(a);
+(i) registered with the United States Food and Drug Administration (FDA) as the owner or operator of a drug establishment that engages in the manufacture, preparation, propagation, compounding, or processing of a drug in accordance with Title 21, CFR, §207.17;

 (ii) registered or licensed with a state agency as a drug manufacturer;